 We were able to stop at a local market before heading back to the airport for our flight.
 The Swiss Airlines terminal has a kid’s playroom with toys, a TV, couches and plenty of space for the kids to run around!

 How We Planned the Perfect Kenya Safari with Kids

 I am so happy we booked our Kenya Safari with kids through Natural World Kenya Safaris.
 Not only did we receive world-class service but they also made planning the trip a breeze.
 When I reached out to them I knew the areas of Kenya we wanted to visit on our trip.
 They provided amazing suggestions to make the most of our time and helped us pick the best accommodations.
 Natural World also handled all of the bookings for us.
 This included domestic flights, airport pick-ups and drop-offs, our safari driver, and bottled water for our entire trip.
 They also booked our hotel accommodations except Diani Beach.
 The reason was they said it would be cheaper for us to book on our own and I appreciated their honestly.
 Even still they provided recommendations and we ended up booking one of them with no regrets.

 My favorite part about Natural World Safaris is that local Kenyans own it.
 If you choose to go through Natural World Safaris request John as your safari driver.
 John grew up near Tsavo and knows the game reserves like the back of his hand.
 He is so knowledgeable about the areas, animals, local tribes, culture and anything you could possibly want to know.
 It amazed us that he can literally spot a lion from more than a mile away.
 He also gets you really close to them so you can get a good look and great photo like this one!

 John went above and beyond to make sure we had an amazing time and was so good with the girls.
-He is the perfect drives for those planning a family safari.
+He is the perfect guide for those planning a Kenya safari with kids.
 If you have him please tell him Jordyn and Kennedy from Florida said hi!